Apurv428/ChatAnalysis/README.md

 # ChatAnalysis

-### An Experiment project to generate whats app group chat analytics and Searching (powered by AI)
+### A demo project to generate WhataApp group chat analytics and Searching.

 ### Our Motive:
 1. Chat analytics and searching tool